Hidden Disabilities Sunflower: International adoption

-The Sunflower has been adopted internationally not only by airports, railways, hotels and other transport related organisations, but also by other organisations including, for example, universities, sports clubs, sports stadiums and financial organisations.
-Hidden Disabilities also offer an interactive route planner on their website.
+The Sunflower has been adopted internationally by transport related organisations as well as some other organisations including, universities, sports clubs, sports stadiums and financial organisations.
+Hidden Disabilities also offer an interactive route planner on their website that catalogues establishments where the sunflower symbol is recognized.

-It has been adopted by airports in Australia, Bahamas, Belgium, Canada, Caribbean, Colombia, Croatia, Cyprus, Denmark, Germany, Iceland, Ireland, India, Italy, Japan, Lithuania, New Zealand, Peru, Poland, Singapore, Sweden, Turkey, The Netherlands, UAE and the US, as well as in the UK.
+It has been adopted by airports in Australia, Bahamas, Belgium, Canada, Caribbean, Colombia, Croatia, Cyprus, Denmark, Finland, Germany, Iceland, Ireland, India, Italy, Japan, Lithuania, New Zealand, Peru, Poland, Singapore, Sweden, Turkey, The Netherlands, UAE and the US, as well as in the UK.

 In 2024, Lego announced that they have partnered with Hidden Disabilities Sunflower to produce minifigures with the sunflower lanyard.